OSGeo/OSGeoLive-doc/en/quickstart/postgis_quickstart.rst

   (3 rows)

 This gives us the distance, in metres, between each pair of cities.
-Notice how the 'where' part of the line stops us getting back distances of a city to itself (which will all be zero) or the reverse distances to the ones in the table above (London, England to London, Ontario is the same distance as London, Ontario to London, England).
-Try it without the 'where' part and see what happens.
+Notice how the 'WHERE' part of the line stops us getting back distances of a city to itself (which will all be zero) or the reverse distances to the ones in the table above (London, England to London, Ontario is the same distance as London, Ontario to London, England).
+Try it without the 'WHERE' part and see what happens.

 We can also compute the distance using a spheroid by using a different function and specifying the